-Flower: Nodding Trillium has three 1-1/2 inch wide white lance-like petals and 3 green spreading sepals, which are slightly shorter than the petals or of equal length.
+Flower: Nodding Trillium has 1-1/2 inch wide white flowers with three lance-like petals and 3 green spreading sepals, which are slightly shorter than the petals or of equal length.
 The petals are reflexed and extend backward behind the plane of the sepal bases by more than half their length which distinguishes it from Drooping Trillium where do not reflex nearly that much.
 They can be pale pink in color, but not frequently.
 Petals are also very thin and the veining is not conspicuous.
 There are six stamens with slender white filaments.
 The anthers are straight, not more than 1/4 inch long and range in color from pale lavender to pink to gray.
 Female flower parts are white to pinkish, becoming yellowish at maturity.
-The ovary consists of 3 united carpels, widest near the base, strongly 6-angled, each carpel with a white erect short style with a thick base that has 3 stigmas tapering to recurved tips.
+The ovary consists of 3 united carpels, widest near the base, strongly 6-angled.
+The style is short, with a thick base and has 3 stigmas tapering to recurved tips.
 The flower is solitary and usually nodding beneath the bracts on a 1/2 to 2 inch long stalk (pedicle).

-Fruit: The flower matures to a dark red ovoid shape, 6-angled fleshy seed capsule that has an aroma of fruit.
+Fruit: The flower matures to a dark red ovoid shaped, 6-angled fleshy seed capsule that has an aroma of fruit.
 Read Eloise Butler's notes below in the bottom page section.

 Habitat: The plant grows from a thick rhizome which will slowly spread to create a clump of plants if left undisturbed.
 Plant it in light shade to dappled shade beneath the tree canopy in moist but well drained soil.
 The plant dies back to dormancy by mid summer.